benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 will happen.
 I'll skip the "fail" video however, since this is a solved problem that I only omitted in the demo because I was already up to 6 vms.

+### There are a few warts though...

+- requires a person to unseal
+- requires a person to provision instances
+- doesn't scale with the addition of new nodes
+- weak ecosystem
+	- not much buzz about it
+	- no puppet module

+All that being said, [Hashicorp](https://hashicorp.com/) has a great track record of building solid, well received apps (such as [consul](https://consul.io/) and [vagrant](https://www.vagrantup.com/) featured in this demo) and vault is still very young ([April 28th, 2015](https://hashicorp.com/blog/vault.html)) so I have high hopes that this will be another win for safe, resilient, and simple infrastructure.